 Please first visit our requirements webpage prior to starting your application.

 CASPA, the Central Application Service for Physician Assistants, is a web-based application service.
 The application cycle for the 2020 matriculating class will open on April 24, 2019.
 Carefully follow instructions given on the CASPA website and check your application status regularly.
 Please do not send any application materials to us.
 Transcripts and additional materials received will be discarded.

 - Go to the CASPA website to create an account and begin your application.
 Follow instructions for each section and refer to FAQs as needed.

-- All supporting documents (transcripts, references, foreign transcript evaluation, if applicable) must be sent directly to CASPA as per instructions provided on the CASPA website.
+- All supporting documents (transcripts, references, foreign transcript evaluation, if applicable) must be sent directly to CASPA per instructions provided on the CASPA website.

 - You can fill out and e-submit/pay for your application at any time before the deadline, even if your supporting documents have not yet been received at CASPA.
 However, CASPA requires that your materials be received before application is considered complete and eligible for verification (processing).
 Only applications that have been verified and processed by CASPA, with GPAs calculated, will be eligible for review.

 - We strongly encourage applicants apply as early as possible.
 If applying late in the cycle, have transcripts and letters received at CASPA on or near our August 1st submission deadline to assure timely processing.
 Applications that remain unverified (unprocessed) by CASPA after Tuesday, September 3rd will not be considered.
 It is solely the candidate's responsibility to submit and complete the CASPA application with ample time for verification (processing) by the final deadline of September 3rd.
 We do not make exceptions to deadlines.

-Effective this year, the Utah PA Program requires all applicants to complete the online CASPer test, the Computer-Based Assessment for Sampling Personal Characteristics, and also Snapshot, the video portion.
+The Utah PA Program requires all applicants to complete the online CASPer test, the Computer-Based Assessment for Sampling Personal Characteristics, and also Snapshot, the video portion.
 The purpose of the test is to allow us to acquire a wider range of applicant characteristics beyond what we can assess through the CASPA application alone.
-CASPer is a situational judgment test, replacing our supplemental application.
+CASPer is a situational judgment test.
 There is no affiliation between CASPA and CASPer.